compromise-evident/tryRSA/README.md

 <!--
 Attempt factorization of 100-100k-digit semiprimes used in cryptography.
+Curated for hands-free distributed effort.
 -->